AlexZenin/alexzenin.com/src/content/post/forms-in-react.md

 While it's certainly possible to do this with the methods we've covered so far, there are fantastic libraries that make this much easier.

 At the time of writing, I would recommend [React Hook Form](https://react-hook-form.com/) if you're looking at adding additional functionality.
-Depending on when you're reading this, i would recommend reasearching what libraries are available, and what tradeoffs they have.
+Depending on when you're reading this, I would recommend reasearching what libraries are available, and what tradeoffs they have.

 To guide you in your research, I would recommend looking for libraries that are fully type-safe and work well with [zod](https://zod.dev/) for validation.
 Zod itself is fully type-safe, and currently the most popular validation library available.